secretstartups/handbook/purpose/index.html.md

 1. [Engineering mentoring and coaching programs](/handbook/engineering/#mentorship-and-coaching-programs){:data-ga-name="mentoring and couching"}{:data-ga-location="body"} for GitLab team members
 1. [GitLab Learn](https://gitlab.edcast.com/) courses which can create pathways for targeted groups (for example, career transitioning or new to Open Source)

-### DevOps Platform
+### DevSecOps Platform

-The DevOps Platform brings together developers, operations and security professionals and empowers them to innovate at new levels-- making it faster, more secure, and more accessible.
+The DevSecOps Platform brings together developers, operations and security professionals and empowers them to innovate at new levels-- making it faster, more secure, and more accessible.

 #### Faster
 1. Accelerate the software delivery process to meet business objectives